 c

-- creates a new archive.z
+.
+Creates a new archive.z

-- specifies the file name.
+.
+Specifies the archive file name.

 ls